 The program was established in 1993 and students have returned annually since.

-This initiative enables you the opportunity to acquire a deeper appreciation and understanding on the cultural, political and economic realities of the region.
+The Wesley OSE initiative enables students to acquire a deeper appreciation and understanding of the cultural, political and economic realities of South-East Asia.

 All students are eligible to apply for OSE.
 Five to seven students are selected each year.